Purpose & Vision

 - The borrower was unable to return items because of circumstances beyond their control.
 Substantiating documentation may be required.

 - Paid fines are not reviewed for appeal.
-Borrowers appealing a fine should first speak to DCCC's Circulation Technician.
-If the borrower wishes to carry the appeal further, they should complete a Fines Appeal form, and submit it to the Circulation Technician.
+Borrowers appealing a fine should complete a Fine Appeal Form, and submit it to the Circulation Technician.
 Once submitted, the appeal is reviewed and investigated by members of the Library Fine Appeals Committee.
-This process may take several weeks.
-The borrower is notified via email of the Committee’s decision.
+The borrower is notified via email of the Committee’s decision within five business days.

 All Davidson County Community College Community College students, faculty, and staff are eligible to borrow items from the library.
-Borrowing privileges are also extended to patrons of Cape Fear Community College Library, institutions that made special arrangements with the Library, and members of the surrounding community.
+Borrowing privileges are also extended to institutions that made special arrangements with DCCC Library and members of the surrounding community.

-A borrower is classified as Student if they are enrolled in one course for academic credit hour(s).
+A borrower is classified as Student if they are enrolled in one course.
 A borrower is classified as Faculty/Staff if they are currently employed with DCCC.
 All other borrowers are classified as Community Borrower.

 All potential borrowers must apply in person at the circulation desk for a library account.
-Each borrower must provide personal information (full name, address, relation to the college, etc.).
-Community borrowers must hold residence in a neighboring NC county and provide verifying government-issued photo identification in order to create a library account.
+Each borrower must provide personal information (full name, address, relation to the college, etc.) and submit a valid, current, North Carolina government-issued photo identification.
+In order to create a library account, community borrowers must hold residence in a neighboring NC county and provide valid, current, North Carolina government-issued photo identification that contains information verifying their residence in a neighboring NC county.
 DCCC students, faculty, and staff must present their ConnectCard or a valid North Carolina government-issued photo identification to create a library account.

 - Library Cards